- EMPLOYMENT LAW

 Re William Hafele (deceased) (2014) – Robert acted for the Chief Constable of Surrey in this two week Article 2 jury inquest.

 Re Francis Andrade (deceased) (2014) – Robert acted for the Chief Constable of Greater Manchester at the inquest into the death of a professional musician who was found dead after giving evidence against a couple who had sexually abused her whilst she was a student at Chetham’s School of Music in Manchester.

 Robert has a long-standing interest in Public Law.
-He has been instructed to act in several applications for judicial review, and frequently appears in the First-Tier and Upper Tribunals.
+He has been instructed to act in many applications for judicial review, and frequently appears in the First-Tier and Upper Tribunals.

 Before coming to the Bar Robert worked as a Legal Assistant at the House of Commons.
 This involved working on interventions in judicial reviews to assert Parliamentary Privilege, and frequently advising on public law issues.
-This has provided Robert with a detailed grounding in public law principles and he is now routinely called upon to advise police forces on this area.
-Robert recently acted for the Chief Constable of Surrey in the Election Court convened to consider a disputed local government election in Maybury and Sheerwater.
+This provided Robert with a detailed grounding in public law principles and he is now routinely called upon to advise police forces and the Government in this area.
+Robert acted for the Chief Constable of Surrey in the Election Court convened to consider a disputed local government election in Maybury and Sheerwater.
 He has also advised constabularies on the extent of Parliamentary Privilege.

 Robert is especially interested in Freedom of Information and Data Protection.
-He has advised police forces on disputes with the Information Commissioner, and acted for police forces in high value claims brought under the Data Protection Act 1998.
+He has advised police forces and other public authorities on disputes with the Information Commissioner, and acted for police forces in high value claims brought under the Data Protection Act 1998.

 Robert has been instructed in a variety of licensing matters.
 He frequently appears for licensing authorities on appeals to Magistrates’ Courts, and has attended many local authority licensing hearings to make representations on behalf of responsible authorities.